feurbano/data_management_2018/sections/section_1/l1_sql.md

 SELECT DISTINCT ccc FROM www;
 ```

+Create a view that returns, for each animal, the number of non null locations, the number of null locations, and the start and end date of the deployment.

 ## <a name="c_1.7"></a>1.7 LIKE
 ## <a name="c_1.8"></a>1.8 GROUP BY (COUNT, SUM, MIN, MAX, AVG, STDDEV)
 ## <a name="c_1.9"></a>1.9 HAVING